SwissFederalArchives/lindas-trifid/docs/node-compatible-fetch.md

 ### The Wrapper Solution

-The `nodeCompatibleFetch` utility:
+The `nodeCompatibleFetch` utility uses a **Proxy-based approach** that:
 1. Uses native `fetch` for the HTTP request (proper brotli handling)
+2. Wraps the Response in a Proxy that overrides only the `body` getter
-2. Converts the response body from Web ReadableStream to Node.js Readable stream
+3. Converts body from Web ReadableStream to Node.js Readable lazily
-3. Maintains the same interface expected by `sparql-http-client`
+4. Maintains **full Response interface compatibility** (all methods/properties work)
+5. **TypeScript sees it as returning `Promise<Response>`** - no type hacks needed

 ```javascript
 import { Readable } from 'node:stream'